Liam Hemsworth Is Reportedly In A ‘Great Place’ Two Months After Miley Cyrus Split

 Excited to announce a movie I worked on called Killerman will be released in the USA on August 30th.
 I’m incredibly proud of the work everyone did on it.
 It was an absolute honor to work with my friend Emory Cohen again, one of my favorite actors, Malik Bader, an extremely creative and intelligent director, and the brilliant Ken Seng for his work as Director of Photography.
 Blood, sweat and tears were shed from all who were involved.
 Independent film making is always a tough thing to pull off and I just want to thank all the hard-working people who helped make it happen. @killermanofficial

 Besides, he has been working out a lot since the end of his marriage, which has helped improve both his physical and mental health.
 His new project, the series Doge and Miles, is also quite physically-demanding, and the grueling fitness routines are reportedly doing “wonders for his state of mind.”
-Liam is clearly reaching a whole other level of fit, as an Instagram picture of him pulling off the human flag pull-up move proves.
+Liam is clearly reaching a whole other level of fit, as an Instagram picture of him pulling off the human flag pullup move proves.